 Next comes the most important part of the card: the family photo.
 Decide who will be taking the picture (a professional photographer, a willing friend, or maybe just the timer on your camera).
 Before you say cheese, put some thought into the setting, clothing, facial expressions and poses you’d like to capture.

 If you’re hosting for Christmas this year, it’s time to send out invitations!
-Whether it’s just your immediate family or close friends, instead of inviting guests by text or with a phone call, add a little extra holiday spirit with a festive online invitation.
+Whether it’s just your immediate family or close friends, instead of inviting guests by text or with a phone call, add a little extra holiday spirit with an online Christmas invitation.

 3 weeks before Christmas: